martindao/PM_Smart-Market-AI/README.md

 - Refresh dashboards by re-running the notebooks or using the assets under Visualization/.

 ## Quality & Automation
-- Track large CSVs with Git LFS if they exceed GitHub’s 100 MB limit.
+- Track large CSVs with Git LFS if they exceed GitHubâ€™s 100 MB limit.
-- When updating notebooks, strip outputs (jupyter nbconvert --clear-output) before committing to keep diffs readable.
+- When updating notebooks, strip outputs (jupyter nbconvert --clear-output) before pushing updates to keep diffs readable.
-- Follow the OpenSpec schedule for future commits—late-window work (2021–2022) should focus on transformer upgrades, influencer segmentation, and visualization publishing.
+- Late-window enhancements (2021â€“2022) should emphasize transformer upgrades, influencer segmentation, and visualization publishing.